Shakedown: Hawaii

-Shakedown: Hawaii is an open world action-adventure video game developed by Canadian studio Vblank Entertainment.
+Shakedown: Hawaii is a 2019 open world action-adventure video game developed by Canadian studio Vblank Entertainment.
 Like its predecessor Retro City Rampage, it is a parody of multiple subjects, including retro games, 1980s pop culture, manipulative business practices, and Grand Theft Auto and similar games.
-It was released in 2019 on Microsoft Windows, and has since been released on various Nintendo and Sony platforms, including legacy consoles.
-Shakedown: Hawaii serves as the final game released for the Wii and PlayStation 3.
+It was originally released on Nintendo Switch, PlayStation 4, PlayStation Vita and Windows, followed by a Nintendo 3DS port.
+In 2020, it was ported both to a number of legacy consoles, including Wii and PlayStation 3, both digitally and physically; Shakedown: Hawaii was the last official game release for those platforms.
+In addition, a physical version of the 3DS port was released later in November 2023.

 Story

 Decades after founding Hawaii-based conglomerate Feeble Multinational and writing a best-selling business advice book, the aging and out-of-touch CEO of Feeble learns that his company is on the verge of bankruptcy, with online shopping, video streaming, and vehicle for hire mobile apps sapping Feeble's profits from its retail stores, VHS rentals, and taxi services.
 The CEO, together with his unemployed adult son Scooter and a henchman known only as "The Consultant", band together to rebuild Feeble into a corporate empire.
 Their arsenal of unscrupulous tactics includes violating consumer protection standards, razing buildings to make way for redevelopment, competing on a dangerous game show, destroying package delivery trucks, raiding a drug cartel, and shaking down other businesses.
 A subplot centers around the CEO's son Scooter as he joins a gang and performs tasks for the gang's leader, Tad.